aridjayarecipes/cutesrecipes.web.app/content/post/2049-simple-way-to-make-speedy-warm-brussel-sprout-pasta-salad.md

 - "1 tsp balsamic vinegar"
 recipeinstructions:
 - "start by boiling pasta as directed add to a large bowl"
-- "cut brussel sprouts in 1/2 add to a pan with 1tbs olive oil, garlic,&amp; bellpepper, &amp; mini cobletts, &amp; diced onion .cook down till pancetta and brussel sprouts are crisp &amp; ready &amp; tender, about 12minutes turn off heat &amp; add in spinach, stir cover with lid &amp; let wilt.Once your spinach is wilted add to pasta with all dressing &amp; seasonings stir well. can be served warm or cold."
+- "cut brussel sprouts in 1/2 add to a pan with 1tbs olive oil, garlic,& bellpepper, & mini cobletts, & diced onion .cook down till pancetta and brussel sprouts are crisp & ready & tender, about 12minutes turn off heat & add in spinach, stir cover with lid & let wilt.Once your spinach is wilted add to pasta with all dressing & seasonings stir well. can be served warm or cold."
 categories:
 - Recipe
 tags: